 How can I protect my home or business?

-Certified specialists can install lighting protection systems on your home or property in accordance with the national safety standards of the National Fire Protection Association (NFPA) and Underwriters Laboratories (UL) to protect your home or property from lightning strikes.
+Certified specialists can install lightning protection systems on your home or property in accordance with the national safety standards of the National Fire Protection Association (NFPA) and Underwriters Laboratories (UL) to protect your home or property from lightning strikes.
 Lighting protection systems do not decrease your risk of strikes.
 These systems shield your home, providing a direct path to ground for lightning current, preventing damage to your home while current flows through the system.
 Controlling the path of lightning discharge keeps you and your property safe from fire, explosions, and electrical surges that can result from lightning strikes.

-There are several types of lighting protection:
+There are several types of lightning protection:

 - Air terminals (lightning rods)